ZiadJ/knockoutjs-reactor/README.md

     this.myProperty = ko.observable().reactTo(targetObjectOrFunction, options, valueEvaluatorFunction);

 The target parameter can be a subscribable or a function/object containing at least one subscribable.
-The valueEvaluatorFunction parameter accepts the response function with two parameters the first being the target itself and the second being the child property that was modified.
-It returns a new value for the subscribable it is chained to.
+The valueEvaluatorFunction parameter is the response function that returns the new value.
+It gets called with two parameters the first being the target itself and the second being child property that was modified.

-The options parameter can be used to create a recursive reactor in case the target contains nested subscribables.

 For example: